 Ann Benson McGlone, San Antonio, President-Elect

-Ann McGlone is founding principal of Ann Benson McGlone, LLC an architecture firm in San Antonio, TX specializing in historic preservation and urban planning.
+Ann McGlone is founding principal of Ann Benson McGlone, LLC, an architecture firm in San Antonio specializing in historic preservation and urban planning.
 She holds a Bachelor of Architecture from Kansas State University, a Masters in Historic Preservation from Columbia University and is a registered architect in Texas.
 She has served on the national Advisory Council on Historic Preservation (ACHP).
 She was a member of the Board of Directors for the National Alliance of Preservation Commissions, and served as Chair for two years.
-She currently is President Elect of the Board of Preservation Texas, on the Executive Board of the San Antonio AIA, and is a faculty member in the School of Architecture at the University of Texas San Antonio.
+She currently is President Elect of the Board of Preservation Texas, on the Executive Board of the San Antonio AIA, and is a faculty member in the School of Architecture at The University of Texas San Antonio.

 Rick Mitchell, Austin, Treasurer

 Rick Mitchell is a Historic Preservation Practice Leader for Mead & Hunt in Austin.
 He has 23 years of experience as a historic preservation planner, with a bachelor’s degree from Texas Christian University and a master’s degree in Community and Regional Planning and Certificate in Historic Preservation from UT-Austin.
 Rick formerly worked in the public sector at the Texas Historical Commission and TxDOT’s Environmental Affairs Division before moving into the consulting arena.
 His specific professional interests include historic road corridors, historic commercial buildings, and small-town downtown revitalization.